kaiser-rpg/KaiserRPG.github.io/pages/rule/skill/primary.md

 Your [@skill Initiative @] is used to determine how fast you react.
 At the beginning of each round of combat, you will make an [@skill Initiative @] Check.
 The Final Skill Roll is used to determine at what order each combatant will act in the round.
 The Game Master can also ask you to make an [@skill Initiative @] Skill Check outside of combat to determine if you can perform an action before something occurs.

 ## Martial Group
-The Martial Group contains skills related to your body's ability to fight in a physical manner.
-Details can be found in [here](todo.html).
+The Martial Group contains skills related to your body's ability to physically fight.

 ### Strike
 [@stat Dexterity @] Characteristic